- This event has passed.

 The 5-Minute Memoir, a popular recurring section of Writer’s Digest magazine, is a 600-word essay reflection on the writer’s life, and though it typically takes five minutes to read, it can impact and resonate far beyond the page.
-In this half-day workshop, we’ll explore more than just the writing life (though writing about that is fine, too!) to include the small and large experiences that affect us, whether a walk in the park with a friend or a major life transition.
+In this full-day workshop, we’ll explore more than just the writing life (though writing about that is fine, too!) to include the small and large experiences that affect us, whether a walk in the park with a friend or a major life transition.

 Rob says, “We will begin by reading and discussing some examples of the 5-minute memoir written by well-established and new writers, and then, through fun and insightful prompts, you’ll learn how to move from sketching out an anecdote to the actual writing.
 The short writing exercises will help you enhance character details and setting descriptions and encourage you to pay special attention to evoking self-reflection and significance.”

 From the writing exercises, optional sharing, and detailed instructor feedback, participants will leave the class with a 5-minute memoir, be it a hilarious narrative or a pensive reflection, that is a small, eloquent glimpse into what makes you you.

 *There will be a lunch break for at least 30 minutes during this Saturday class.